paldhous/ucsc/2015/investigative-policy/md_raw/software_raw.md

 # Software and other tools

-There is no need to download and install these tools in one go.
-I will inform you as and when they are needed.

 ### [Firefox](https://www.mozilla.org/en-US/firefox/new/)

 Some of the tools we will use are Firefox add-ons.
 Ensure that you have the latest version of this popular web browser.
 [Download Firefox](https://www.mozilla.org/en-US/firefox/all/), or if already installed, if necessary update to the latest version [following these instructions](https://support.mozilla.org/en-US/kb/update-firefox-latest-version).